SillyTavern/SillyTavern-Docs/Usage/Branches.md

 ## What happened to the main and dev?

 The git commit history was squashed to the state of release 1.9.0.
-We now

 Old branches were carrying the long legacy of bad git practices and large binary files once present in the repository.
 Every git clone would download and store a lot of unnecessary files, creating a network and disk load.